joshbegley/nyt-latest/README.md

 `What Carter did 25 years ago during a rain-soaked weekend in the Bay looked like, and felt like, the apogee of the competition.`\
 https://nytimes.com/athletic/6128683/2025/02/15/slam-dunk-contest-vince-carter-nba/

-**The Briefing: Leicester 0 Arsenal 2: Is Merino the answer?
+**The Briefing - Leicester 0 Arsenal 2: Is Merino the answer?
 Nwaneri stands out; Lewis-Skelly's composure**\
 `Jordan Campbell breaks down the talking points from a late victory at the King Power Stadium.`\
 https://nytimes.com/athletic/6126139/2025/02/15/leicester-city-arsenal-premier-league/